01732 496 523

 If you are lucky enough to already have a basement area which is of a suitable size to convert then this is a big bonus, however many existing basements, especially in older properties, will need to undergo some structural adaptions before they can be converted.

-Please refer to the full guide for a more comprehensive discussion of some of the main points that may need to be considered, including:
+Please review the full guide for a more comprehensive discussion of some main points you may need to consider, including:

-Other than the structure itself, the most important element of the basement conversion will be the design and installation of a waterproofing solution that is guaranteed to deliver the required level of dryness.
+Apart from the structure itself, the design and installation of a waterproofing solution that guarantees the required level of dryness will play the most important role in the basement conversion.

 Waterproofing any below-ground structure is a specialist practice, so choosing a qualified contractor who will install the correct products in your property is essential.

-Your waterproofing system is ultimately what protects every single internal fixture, fitting and feature within your basement, so its importance in the conversion process cannot be underestimated.
+Your waterproofing system ultimately protects every internal fixture, fitting, and feature within your basement, so you cannot underestimate its importance in the conversion process.

 Overall, your most important decision is who you engage to design and install the best waterproofing solution for your project.
 For complete peace of mind, Newton’s approved architects and specialist basement contractors can manage the whole process.